Diamond/gameq/roadmap.md

 - v0.0.1
   - User account API
-    - Can register for an account
+    + Can register for an account
-    - Can login
+    + Can login
-    - Cannot register a duplicate account
+    + Cannot register a duplicate account
-    - Cannot register an invalid account
+    + Cannot register an invalid account
-    - Cannot login with invalid credentials
+    + Cannot login with invalid credentials
-    - User Model created and 100% spec coverage
+    + User Model created and 100% spec coverage
-    - User Controller created and 100% spec coverage
+    + User Controller created and 100% spec coverage
-    - User Integration created and 100% spec coverage
+    + Can update their own account
+    + Can delete their own account
+    + Cannot delete another user's account
+    + Cannot update another user's account